 Brent crude futures, the international benchmark for oil prices, were at $60.55 per barrel at 0655 GMT, 10 cents or 0.15 percent above their last settlement and near their highest level since July 2015.
 They have risen more than 36 percent since from 2017-lows marked in June.

 U.S. West Texas Intermediate (WTI) crude futures were up 11 cents, or 0.2 percent, at $54.01 a barrel.

 "With strong compliance to OPEC's production curbs already supporting prices, comments from the Saudi Arabian Crown Prince that suggested the production cut agreement should be extended added to gains," ANZ bank said.

 The Organization of the Petroleum Exporting Countries (OPEC) plus Russia and nine other producers have agreed to hold back about 1.8 million barrels per day (bpd) to get rid of a supply glut.
 The pact runs to March 2018, but Saudi Arabia and Russia, who are leading the effort, have both voiced their support to extend the agreement.

 OPEC is scheduled to meet officially at its headquarters in Vienna, Austria, on Nov.
 30.

-While OPEC and its partners are witholding supply, U.S. production <C-OUT-T-EIA> has risen almost 13 percent since mid-2016.
-As a result WTI is trading at a steep discount of around $6.50 per barrel against Brent <CL-LCO1=R>, which has made U.S. crude exports to the world attractive.
+Meanwhile, U.S. production <C-OUT-T-EIA> is up by almost 13 percent since mid-2016, resulting in a steep WTI discount of $6.50 per barrel against Brent <CL-LCO1=R>, making U.S. crude exports attractive.

 Confidence in the oil market is evident in the way financial traders have positioned themselves.